Joonie86/COBRA-7.3/482/LITE/README.md

-# COBRA 7.54 Source
+# COBRA 7.55 Source

 	[Supported CFW]

 	REBUG 4.82.1 LITE
+	REBUG 4.82.2 LITE

-As of December 3rd 2017, following has been changed and updated since 4.46 COBRA 7
+As of March 18th 2018, following has been changed and updated since 4.46 COBRA 7

 	[ Joonie's Changes ]